GabrieleGhisleni/EnergyProject/README.md

 Now you are able to run the application for the very first time!
 Open the CLI of your PC and go to the folder that you made.
 Once there type the following command:

+- If you do not want to see many logs informations:

+C:\..\your_fresh_directory > `docker-compose up web_app -d
+&& docker-compose up mysql -d
+&& docker-compose up mqtt -d
+&& docker-compose up redis -d
+&& docker-compose up
+`

+- Otherwhise:

 C:\..\your_fresh_directory> `docker-compose up`

 Follow the printing statement and at the end click on the hyper link displayed!